Moodle has two mechanisms for exporting and backing up course content.

 Moodle can export all files using the Download course content feature.
 The export also includes a simple web page showing all the items on the main course page, including links to the downloaded files.

-Go to the course main page and click on the Gear Icon (top right of page) → Download course content
+Go to the course main page and click on the More link → Download course content

 Moodle will download a zip file with your course content.
 This can be used to distribute files or as an archive.